British Airways Cancels Flights On September 27 Due To Strike

 "We understand that BA has started cancelling its operations on the 27 September today outside of the 14-day window to avoid having to compensate affected passengers," BALPA said in a statement.

-British Airways warned on Wednesday it would take some time for its flight schedule to return to normal after this week's strikes left aircraft and crew in the wrong place.
+British Airways has warned that it will take some time for its flight schedule to return to normal after this week's strikes left aircraft and crew in the wrong places.